 Mujadara Lebanese Lentils and Rice with Crispy Onions

-- 5 tbsp olive oil
+- 5 tablespoon olive oil

 - 2 onions thinly sliced

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 1 onion chopped
+- 2 onions chopped

-- 1 1/2 cup lentils
+- 1 ½ cup lentils

-- 1 1/2 cup long grain rice
+- 1 ½ cup long grain rice

-- 1 1/2 tsp cumin
+- 1 ½ teaspoon cumin

-- 1 tsp cinnamon
+- 1 teaspoon cinnamon

 - 4 cups water

-- 1 tsp salt
+- 1 ½ teaspoon salt

-Heat olive oil over in a pan over medium heat.
+- Heat olive oil over in a pan over medium heat.
 Cook onions until brown and golden.
 Set aside.

-Heat olive oil in a pot over medium heat.
+- Heat olive oil in a pot over medium heat.
 Saute onion until golden brown.

-Add in lentils and cook for two to three minutes.
+- Add in lentils and cook for two to three minutes.

-Add rice, cumin and cinnamon to the lentils.
+- Add rice, cumin and cinnamon to the lentils.
 Stir well so everything is completely combined.

-Pour water into the pot with salt, bring to simmer and let it cook for about 30-40 minutes until the lentil and rice is completely cooked.
+- Pour water into the pot with salt, bring to simmer and let it cook for about 30-40 minutes until the lentil and rice is completely cooked.

-Mix the lentils and rice with caramelized onion and serve with plain yogurt and salad.
+- Mix the lentils and rice with caramelized onion and serve with plain yogurt and salad.

 - You can use jasmine or brown rice for Mujadara recipe but cooking time will be different.

-- Check the rice after 30 minutes and if it's not cooked, add 1/4 cup more water.
+- Check the rice after 30 minutes and if it's not cooked, add ¼ cup more water.

 - You can use other kinds of rice such as medium grain rice or even brown rice.
 Remember the cooking time and the amount of water used would vary depending on the type of rice you're using.